Juvenile Idiopathic Arthritis

 - A first-degree relative with psoriasis

 The outlook for juvenile psoriatic arthritis may be difficult to predict.
-In about 30 - 40 percent of cases, the condition remains into adulthood.
+In about 30 to 40 percent of cases, the condition remains into adulthood.
 This type of JIA usually has a mild course of disease.

 - Pain in lower back